-- 1. Drive revenue and profit growth, with clear portfolio roles across our markets. - 2.
-Target disciplined brand and growth investments to reinvigorate top-line growth in our existing portfolio while expanding our participation across a range of consumption occasions. - 3.
-Drive efficiency by expanding our productivity program to result in \$3 billion in incremental annualized savings by 2019. - 4.
-Streamline and simplify our organization in order to speed decision making and enhance our local market focus. - Refocus on our core business model of building the world's greatest beverage brands and leading an unmatched global system of strong local bottling partners.
+- Drive revenue and profit growth, with clear portfolio roles across 1. our markets. - Target disciplined brand and growth investments to reinvigorate 2. top-line arowth in our existing portfolio while expanding our participation across a range of consumption occasions. - 3.
+Drive efficiency by expanding our productivity program to result in \$3 billion in incremental annualized savinas by 2019. - Streamline and simplify our organization in order to speed 4. decision making and enhance our local market focus. - Refocus on our core business model of building the world's 5. greatest beverage brands and leading an unmatched global system of strong local bottling partners.